 - A. The law school will provide, as necessary, reasonable and readily achievable accommodations, including academic adjustments and auxiliary aids, to ensure otherwise qualified students with disabilities access to the school's services, programs, and activities.
-To the extent necessary to accommodate a student with a particular disability, and to the extent deemed reasonable and consistent with the academic program, course loads, course examinations, and other methods of evaluating academic achievement will be adapted and administered so as to minimize the effect of the disability and accurately measure academic achievement in the course. - B. Accommodations will not be provided if they fundamentally alter the nature of the program or if they would be unduly burdensome either financially or administratively to the law school. - C. All accommodations are prospective; there no retroactive accommodations for work completed before the submission of a request for accommodations and all required documentation.
+To the extent necessary to accommodate a student with a particular disability, and to the extent deemed reasonable and consistent with the academic program, course loads, course examinations, and other methods of evaluating academic achievement will be adapted and administered so as to minimize the effect of the disability and accurately measure academic achievement in the course. - B. Accommodations will not be provided if they fundamentally alter the nature of the program or if they would be unduly burdensome either financially or administratively to the law school. - C. All accommodations are prospective; there are no retroactive accommodations for work completed before the submission of a request for accommodations and all required documentation.

 IV.
-PROCEDURE FOR REOUESTING REASONABLE ACCOMMODATIONS
+PROCEDURE FOR REQUESTING REASONABLE ACCOMMODATIONS

-- A. Identifying the Need for Accommodations: Students with disabilities who require accommodations are responsible for making these needs known to the Deputy Vice Dean for Academic Affairs in a timely fashion and for providing any required documentation and evaluations. - 1.
-Students should not assume that because their application to law school indicated the presence of a disability that this information is known to the Deputy Vice Dean for Academic Affairs.
-A student seeking accommodation for a disability should make a direct request to the Deputy Vice Dean for Academic Affairs by visiting www.vermontlaw.edu and completing the online disability request form.
-Technical assistance with this form can be provided by the Office of the Deputy Vice Dean for Academic Affairs. - 2.
+- A. Identifying the Need for Accommodations: Students with disabilities who require accommodations are responsible for making these needs known to the Vice Dean for Students in a timely fashion and for providing any required documentation. - 1.
+Students should not assume that because their application to law school indicated the presence of a disability that this information is known to the Vice Dean for Students.
+A student seeking accommodation for a disability should make a direct request to the Vice Dean for Students by visiting vermontlaw.edu/accommodation and completing the online disability request form.
+Technical assistance with this form can be provided by the Office of the Vice Dean for Students. - 2.
 In cases where only minor accommodations are required (such as requesting to sit in the front row because of a visual or hearing impairment), the student may simply make a request of the faculty member.
-If requests for minor accommodations are not responded to adequately, the student should make the request to the Deputy Vice Dean for Academic Affairs. - 3.
-Students who do not require accommodations need not make their disabilities known.
+If requests for minor accommodations are not responded to adequately, the student should make the request to the Vice Dean for Students. - 3.
+Students who do not require accommodations need not make their disabilities known. - 4.To ensure that accommodations may be implemented timely, it is strongly encouraged that students complete the online disability request form and schedule a meeting with the Vice Dean for Students as soon as practicable upon their arrival on campus.
+Requests made two weeks or less before midterm exams or final exams may not be implemented in time for those exams.